josephryan/DayhoffRecodingTests/Chang_Recoding_Analysis/phylotocol/README.md

 Shimodaira, H., & Hasegawa, M. (2001).
 CONSEL: for assessing the confidence of phylogenetic tree selection.
 BIOINFORMATICS APPLICATIONS NOTE, 17(12), 1246–1247.

 Stamatakis, A. (2014) RAxML Version 8: A tool for phylogenetic analysis and post-analysis of large phylogenies.
 Bioinformatics, 30, 1312–1313.

+## 5 changes

+We decided that the AU tests which used PAM250 for sites analyses was biased in favor of PAM250 and against Decoding.
+We now use split distances, which have been used in other simulation studies (eg. Capella et al. 2013).